A transatlantic initiative

 Cogeneration produces and uses heat and steam at the same time.
 Electricity produced by nuclear power plants generates a certain amount of heat which is usually unused.With nuclear cogeneration, this ‘lost heat’ is used in a variety of industrial applications: district heating and cooling, seawater desalination, process steam supply to industrial steam networks…

 Cogeneration integrations may be different depending on the reactor type, fuel type and temperature level.
-Nevertheless, the specific use of nuclear energy for cogeneration provides many economic, environmental and efficient-related benefits.
+Nevertheless, the specific use of nuclear energy for cogeneration provides many economic, environmental and efficiency-related benefits.

 A High Temperature Gas-cooled Reactor (HTGR) operates under higher temperatures than other types of nuclear systems (presently from 750°C).
 Its high thermal efficiency combined with a robust structural design has made the HTGR a significant alternative for reducing the massive amount of radioactive materials produced during the nuclear fuel cycle.
 Moreover, safety levels are guaranteed with the HTGR technology: in case of a nuclear accident or extreme natural disaster, the system itself does not require any emergency power sources, cooling water or fluid, or human intervention.